steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 [Jump to Top ](#creating-a-modulation-matrix)

-### Add the User Env Page Tab and Drag Group
+### Adding the User Env Page Tab and Drag Group

 1. Select the ENV 3 group and duplicate it.
-Set the properties of the duplicate as follows.
+Set the properties of the duplicate as follows:

 #### Properties